matrixopticslab/matrixopticslab.github.io/content/en/authors/PengMiao/_index.md

 ---

-Peng Miao is a professor of biomedical engineering at the Shanghai Jiao Tong University.
+Peng Miao is an associate professor of biomedical engineering at the Shanghai Jiao Tong University.

 ### Education Record